Bart Gets an "F"

-"Bart Gets an 'F" is the first episode of the second season of the American animated television series The Simpsons.
-It aired originally on the Fox network in the United States on October 11, 1990.
-In this episode, Bart Simpson fails four consecutive history exams, and the district psychiatrist recommends he repeat the fourth grade.
-Bart vows to do better and persuades the class genius, Martin Prince, to tutor him.
-After that backfires, Bart prays to God for help.
-That night, Springfield is hit with a massive snowstorm that closes school, giving Bart another day to study.
+"Bart Gets an 'F" is the first episode of the second season of the American animated television series The Simpsons and the fourteenth episode overall.
+It aired originally on Fox in the United States on October 11, 1990.
+In this episode, Bart Simpson fails four consecutive history exams, and the district psychiatrist recommends he repeat the fourth grade if he cannot pass his next one.

-The episode was written by David M. Stern and directed by David Silverman.
-Mayor Quimby makes his first appearance, and this episode is the first to feature a new opening sequence.
-This episode was the third episode produced for the second season.
+This episode was written by David M. Stern and directed by David Silverman.
+"Bart Gets an 'F'" marks the first appearance of Mayor Quimby as well as a new opening sequence.
+It was the third episode produced for the second season.
 It was chosen to be the season premiere because it prominently features Bart, who enjoyed popularity during the early 1990s.

 Due to the success of the first season of The Simpsons, Fox decided to switch the show's time slot to Thursday at 8:00 p.m.
 ET where it aired opposite NBC's The Cosby Show, the number one show at the time.
 Throughout the summer, several news outlets published stories about the supposed "Bill vs. Bart" rivalry and heavily hyped the first episode of the second season.
 Some critics predicted "Bart gets an 'F'" would do considerably worse in the ratings than The Cosby Show.
 However, the episode's final Nielsen rating was 18.4, and a 29% share of the audience placed it second in its time slot behind The Cosby Show with an 18.5 rating and 29% share.
 The episode finished eighth in the weekly ratings, but was watched by an estimated 33.6 million viewers, making it the week's number one show, in terms of actual viewers.
-It became the highest rated and most watched program in the history of the Fox network and remained so until January 1, 1995.
+It became the highest rated and most watched program in the history of the Fox network and remained so until 1995 when it was eclipsed by the NFC Championship game between the Cowboys and the 49ers.
 It remains the highest rated episode in the history of The Simpsons.

 "Bart Gets an 'F'" received positive reviews from television critics.
 Entertainment Weekly ranked it 31st on its 1999 list of "The 100 Greatest Moments in Television".